Every spring, the first signs of life in my mulch (and everywhere else in my garden and neighborhood) are these ubiquitous weeds.

-The plant is easily recognizable by its geranium-like leaves with five or seven lobes.
+The plant can be an annual, winter annual, or biennial, and is easily recognized by its geranium-like leaves that have five or seven lobes.
 Some have deeper lobes while others are nearly round.

 Its flowers seem small and drab compared to its dramatic display of leaves, which look their best in winter and spring when the ground is moist.

-Mallow is sometimes called cheeseweed, and if you look closely at its fruiting head, it resembles a miniature wheel of cheese with wedge-shaped sections.
+Mallow is sometimes called cheeseweed, and if you look closely at its fruiting head, you’ll see that it resembles a miniature wheel of cheese with wedge-shaped sections.

-It doesn’t taste like cheese, however.
-While mallow is edible, it isn’t the most exciting green you can forage from your yard.
+Mallow is indeed edible, but it isn’t the most exciting leafy green you can forage from your yard.
 It has a mild, almost nonexistent flavor, and that probably works to its advantage.
 Like tofu, it just takes on the flavor of everything else in your bowl.

 When using the leaves raw, I like to mix mallow into a bed of other salad greens to counter that slight viscous texture.
 You can’t really tell once it’s dressed and tossed with your favorite salad accouterments — or you might even like it as-is in its raw, natural state.

-The whole plant is edible — root, stems, leaves, flowers, and fruits.
-I’ve only tried the last three.
-The flowers have the same nondistinctive flavor of the leaves, while the fruits are pleasant and a little nutty (make sure to pick them when they’re still fresh and green).
+The flowers have the same nondistinctive flavor as the leaves, while the fruits are pleasant and a little nutty (be sure to pick them when they’re still fresh and green).

 That is, if my chickens don’t get to it first.